circus-tent/circus/docs/source/configuration.rst

         with this field, from the bigger number to the smallest.
         Defaults to 0.

+    **singleton**
+        If set to True, this watcher will have at the most one process.
+        Default to False.

 plugin:NAME (as many sections as you want)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
     **use**